 Walmart Plus membership

 Walmart Plus membership costs $98 per year or $12.95 per month.
-(It includes a free 15-day trial period which you can sign up for now).
+(It includes a free 15-day trial period).
 The membership program — which is Walmart's version of Amazon Prime — is a rebranding of Walmart's $98-per-year Grocery Unlimited service.
 The grocery delivery service launched in 2019 and quickly expanded to 1,400 additional stores in September of 2019.
 However, Walmart Plus goes beyond groceries to also include tech, beauty, and sports products.
-By comparison, Amazon Prime costs $199 per year or $12.99 per month.
+By comparison, Amazon Prime costs $119 per year or $12.99 per month.

 Walmart Plus perks

-Walmart Plus includes a handful of benefits that will grow with time.
-Currently, Walmart Plus benefits include:
+Walmart Plus includes a handful of benefits that will grow over time.
+Currently, Walmart Plus benefits include the following:

 - Unlimited free delivery: Customers will receive fast, free delivery on more than 160,000 items including tech, toys, household essentials, and groceries.
 Delivery will occur as fast as same-day with 1-hour delivery windows.